Join us on this new tour that provides an excellent opportunity to travel across the country from east to west, visiting the historic city of Chester.

 Our final part of the journey takes us across the Cheshire Plain through Beeston Castle, with its lofty 13th castle overlooking the railway and the Shropshire Union Canal.
 In no time at all, we arrive at Chester, where there will be a break of around four hours for passengers to visit the city with all its attractions.
-We then return from Chester at around 17:30 for the steam hauled run back to Norwich, retracing our outward route.
+We then return from Chester at around 17:30 for the steam hauled run back to Peterborough, where we change to a diesel locomotive for the final section to Norwich, retracing our outward route.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

 First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.

 Standard Class includes a reserved seat at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.
 Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)